-Standard Test Method for Flexural Strength of Hydraulic-Cement Mortars
+Standard Test Method for Flexural Strength of Hydraulic-Cement Mortars1

 This standard is issued under the fixed designation C 348; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon ( $\epsilon$ ) indicates an editorial change since the last revision or reapproval.
+A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

-1. Scope\
+1. Scope

-1.1 This test method covers the determination of the flexural strength of hydraulic-cement mortars.

-1.2 The values stated in SI units are to be regarded as standard.
-No other units of measurement are included in this standard.

-1.3 Values in SI units shall be obtained by measurement in SI units or by appropriate conversion, using the Rules for Conversion and rounding given in Standard IEEE/ASTM SI 10, of measurements made in other units.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+- 1.1 This test method covers the determination of the flexural strength of hydraulic-cement mortars. - 1.2 The values stated in SI units are to be regarded as the standard.
+The values shown in parentheses are for information only. - 1.3 Values in SI units shall be obtained by measurement in SI units or by appropriate conversion, using the Rules for Conversion and rounding given in Standard IEEE/ASTM SI 10, of measurements made in other units. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-(Warning-Fresh hydraulic cementitious mixtures are caustic and may cause chemical burns to skin and tissue upon prolonged exposure.)
+(Warning-Fresh hydraulic cementitious mixtures are caustic and may cause chemical burns to skin and tissue upon prolonged exposure.2)